 Statement of Values

-Failure to adhere to the terms of this agreement will constitute a default under Tenant’s Rental Agreement and will give WSU Housing the right to initiate a proceeding to terminate the tenancy of the Tenant.
-In the event of termination, Tenant will be responsible for all associated fees.
+Failure to adhere to the terms of this agreement will constitute a default under Resident’s Apartment Agreement and will give WSU Housing the right to initiate a proceeding to terminate the Apartment Agreement of the Resident.
+In the event of termination, Resident will be responsible for all associated fees.

-1. Permission to keep a pet is granted at management’s sole discretion and is subject to Tenant’s strict adherence to all aspects of this Pet Policy.
-Any Tenant who wishes to keep a pet will first obtain management’s approval.
-Tenant will fill-out a Pet Reference/Resume and provide a photo of each pet.
-Tenant must sign a Pet Agreement for approved pet.
+- Permission to keep a pet is granted at Housing Services’ sole discretion and is subject to Resident’s strict adherence to all aspects of this Pet Policy.
+Any Resident who wishes to keep a pet will first obtain Housing Services approval.
+Resident will fill-out a Pet Reference/Resume and provide a photo of each pet.
+Resident must sign a Pet Agreement for approved pet.

-2. Only common, domesticated, household pets will be allowed.
+- Only common, domesticated, household pets will be allowed.
 These include dogs, cats, fish, birds, and small caged animals, kept as companion animals.
-Requests to keep a pet of any other species will be approved at management’s discretion.
-No individual Tenant will be allowed more than one animal, and no apartment unit more than two animals total.
+Requests to keep a pet of any other species will be approved at Housing Services’ discretion.
+No individual Resident will be allowed more than one animal, and no apartment unit more than two animals total.
 Any breed or species of pets that are prohibited by WSU Housing or which increase the cost of WSU Housing’s insurance coverage will not be allowed.

-3. In making a decision on whether to approve a Tenant’s request to keep a dog, management will take into account the dog’s temperament and the arrangements the Tenant has made for care, training, and exercising the dog.
-In making a decision on whether to approve a tenant’s request to keep or obtain a puppy, management will further take into account the arrangements the tenant has made for care and training of the puppy.
+- In making a decision on whether to approve a Resident’s request to keep a dog, Housing Services will take into account the dog’s temperament and the arrangements the Resident has made for care, training, and exercising the dog.
+In making a decision on whether to approve a Resident’s request to keep or obtain a puppy, Housing Services will further take into account the arrangements the Resident has made for care and training of the puppy.

-5. Tenants are responsible for keeping all areas where pets are housed clean, safe, and free of parasites, including fleas.
+- Residents are responsible for keeping all areas where pets are housed clean, safe, and free of parasites, including fleas.
 Dog owners must IMMEDIATELY pick up and dispose of, in a sanitary manner, all dog waste deposited in the parking lot, sidewalks, or grounds.
-Cat owners must place soiled cat litter in tied plastic bags and dispose of the bags in appropriate garbage receptacles.
+Cat owners and caged animal owners must place soiled cat litter/animal cage lining in tied plastic bags and dispose of the bags in appropriate garbage receptacles.
 In order to minimize the impact on our exterior spaces, areas where animals relieve themselves outside must be varied due to the high ammonia content in urine and feces.

-7. No pet is to be left alone in a Tenant’s Apartment for a period longer than that which is appropriate in light of the individual needs of the individual pet.
-While this period may vary depending on the pet in question, WSU Housing and the Tenant understand that, in general, puppies should not be left alone longer than 4 hours, adult dogs should not be left alone for more than 9 hours, and other pets for not more than 24 hours on a regular basis.
-When management has reasonable cause to believe a pet is alone in an Apartment and either that pet is creating a disturbance or any other emergency situation appears to exist with respect to that pet, management will attempt to contact the Tenant to remedy the situation.
-If management is unable to contact the Tenant within a reasonable period, management may enter Tenant’s Apartment and make any necessary arrangements for the pet’s care, including removing the pet and placing it in a temporary home, such as a boarding kennel.
-Any costs incurred will be deducted from Tenant’s pet deposit.
+- No pet is to be left alone in a Resident’s Apartment for a period longer than that which is appropriate in light of the individual needs of the individual pet.
+While this period may vary depending on the pet in question, WSU Housing and the Resident understand that, in general, puppies should not be left alone longer than 4 hours, adult dogs should not be left alone for more than 9 hours, and other pets for not more than 24 hours on a regular basis.
+When Housing Services has reasonable cause to believe a pet is alone in an Apartment and either that pet is creating a disturbance or any other emergency situation appears to exist with respect to that pet, Housing Services will attempt to contact the Resident to remedy the situation.
+If Housing Services is unable to contact the Resident within a reasonable period, Housing Services may enter Resident’s Apartment and make any necessary arrangements for the pet’s care, including removing the pet and placing it in a temporary home, such as a boarding kennel.
+Any costs incurred will be charged to the resident’s Housing and Dining account.

-8. Tenant is responsible for ensuring that their pet does not disturb or annoy other tenants or neighbors.
-Tenants whose pet is determined by management to be disturbing others must remedy the situation immediately.
-A Tenant who fails to remedy the situation after two warnings will receive a 10-day notice to remove the pet from the premises.
-If the Tenant fails to remove the pet, the Tenant will be considered in breach of the Tenant’s Rental Agreement and WSU Housing will terminate the tenancy of the Tenant.
-In the event of termination, Tenant will be responsible for all associated fees.
+- Resident is responsible for ensuring that their pet does not disturb or annoy other Residents or neighbors.
+Residents whose pet is determined by Housing Services to be disturbing others must remedy the situation immediately.
+A Resident who fails to remedy the situation after two warnings will receive a 10-day notice to remove the pet from the premises.
+If the pet injures a human on WSU property, Housing Services may immediately issue notice to remove the pet from the premises.
+If the Resident fails to remove the pet when notified, the Resident will be considered in breach of the Resident’s Rental Agreement and WSU Housing will terminate the tenancy of the Resident.
+In the event of termination, Resident will be responsible for all associated fees.

-9. Tenants are responsible for, and must pay for, all damages or injuries caused by their pets.
-In addition, each Tenant who wishes to keep a pet must pay a $150 refundable pet deposit and a $200 non-refundable pet fee upon signing the pet agreement.
-Proof of personal renter’s insurance is required to be submitted by the tenant.
+- Residents are responsible for, and must pay for, all damages or injuries caused by their pets.
+In addition, each Resident who wishes to keep a pet must pay a $200 non-refundable pet fee upon signing the pet agreement.
+Proof of personal renter’s insurance is required to be submitted by the Resident.